xbeat/Machine-Learning/README.md

 Caption: This code defines a function `simpson` that takes a function `f`, the integration limits `a` and `b`, and the number of subintervals `n`.
 It calculates the approximation of the integral using Simpson's Rule.

+## Strategies to Address Overfitting in Neural Networks

+Understanding Overfitting in Neural Networks

+Overfitting occurs when a neural network learns the training data too well, including noise and outliers, leading to poor generalization on unseen data.
+This phenomenon is characterized by high accuracy on the training set but significantly lower performance on the test set.

 ## Image Segmentation using K-means Clustering in Python

 Introduction to Image Segmentation with K-means Clustering